MohanGuo/Equivariant_Diffusion/blogpost.md

 for longer would be beneficial.

-Using single-step sampling with consistency models, we were only able to reliably achieve around 15% atom stability in the best case scenario with a large batch size.
+Using single-step sampling with consistency models, we were only able to reliably achieve around 15% atom stability in the best case scenario with a large batch size show is figure 11.
+This low atom stability number could be due to the architecture and the way one step generation works in consistency models.
+We leave as a future expirement to try different values of sampling other than one step.
 We were not successful in generating any stable molecules using the consistency model.

 <p align="center">
   <img src="readme_material/results_consistency_atom_stability.png" alt="Diffusion in nature" width="250" />
 </p>
 <p align="center">
-Figure nTBA: Best results for atom stability metric using single-step sampling with consistency models trained on batch_size = 1024 for improved stability.
+Figure 11: Best results for atom stability metric using single-step sampling with consistency models trained on batch_size = 1024 for improved stability.
 </p>